rust-stuco/lectures/week1/slides.md

 * Compile time is slow
 * Using established C++ libraries requires complicated bindings
-* Writing code in a systems language still takes more time than in a higher-level language
+* Programming in a systems language still takes more time than in a higher-level language

 ---